dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ## Static semantics

+A pair of definitions:

+*   A *pre-feature library* is a library whose language version is lower than the version this feature is released in.

+*   A *post-feature library* is a library whose language version is at or above the version this feature is released in.

+### Basic restrictions

 It is a compile-time error to:

 *   Extend a class marked `interface`, `final` or `sealed` outside of the library where it is declared.

 *   Implement the interface of a class or mixin marked `base`, `final` or `sealed` outside of the library where it is declared.

 *   Mix in a mixin or mixin class marked `interface`, `final` or `sealed` outside of the library where it is declared.

-*   Extend a class marked `base` outside of the library where it is declared unless the extending class is marked `base` or `final`. *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.* <!-- Needs to account for `sealed` -->

-*   Mix in a mixin or mixin class marked `base` outside of the library where it is declared unless the class mixing it in is marked `base` or `final`. *As with the previous rule, ensures you can't get a backdoor interface on a mixin that doesn't want to expose one.*

-*   Apply `mixin` to a class whose superclass is not `Object` or that declares a _non-trivial generative constructor_.
-    *Such a class can have an `extends` clause of the form `extends Object`, or no `extends` clause.
-It cannot have any `with` clause.*

-    A _trivial generative constructor_ is a non-redirecting generative constructor which has

-    *   an empty parameter list,
-    *   no initializer list (no `: ...`),
-    *   no constructor body (only `;`),
-    *   and is not marker `external`.

-    Any other generative constructor is non-trivial.
-    A trivial generative constructor may be `const` and may be a named constructor.

-    *Declaring a trivial generative constructor allows the class to be used as both a mixin and as a superclass, even if it also declares other factory constructors which suppress the default constructor.*

-*   Mix in a class not marked `mixin` which has a superclass other than `Object`.

-*   Mix in a class not marked `mixin` declared in a library with a language version including this feature, if the mixin application is not in the same library, or if the class has any non-trivial generative constructor.

-*   Mix in a class not marked `mixin` from a library with a language version older than the version this feature ships in, if the class declares any generative constructor.
+There is no direct restriction on types allowed in `on` clauses of mixin declarations.

-A typedef can't be used to subvert these restrictions.
+A typedef can't be used to subvert these restrictions or any of the restrictions below.
 When extending, implementing, or mixing in a typedef, we look at the library where class or mixin the typedef resolves to is defined to determine if the behavior is allowed. *Note that the library where the _typedef_ is defined does not come into play.
 Typedefs cannot be marked with any of the new modifiers.*

+### Disallowing implementation

+It is a compile-time error if a subtype of a declaration is marked `base` or `final` is not marked `base`, `final`, or `sealed`.
+This restriction applies to both direct and indirect subtypes and along all paths that introduce subtypes:
+`implements` clauses, `extends` clauses, `with` clauses, and `on` clauses.
+This restriction applies even to types within the same library.

+*Once the ability to use as an interface is removed, it cannot be reintroduced in a subtype.
+If a class is marked `base` or `final`, you may still implement the class's interface inside the same library, but the implementing class must again be marked `base`, `final`, or `sealed` to avoid it exposing an implementable interface.*

+Further, while you can ignore some restrictions on declarations within the same library, you can't use that to ignore restrictions inherited from other libraries.

+We say a class or mixin declaration `D` *can't be implemented locally* if it extends, mixes in, implements, or has as on type any declaration `S` where:

+*   `S` is from another library than `D`, and `S` has the modifier `base`, `final` or `sealed`, or

+*   `S` is from the same library as `D`, and `S` can't be implemented locally.

+Otherwise, `D` can be implemented locally.
+It is a compile-time error if:

+*   A class or mixin declaration `D` can't be implemented locally, and `D` is not marked `base`, `final` or `sealed`.

+*   A class or mixin declaration `D` implements the interface of a class or mixin declaration `S`, declared in the same library as `D`, and `S` can't be implemented locally.

+### Mixin restrictions

+There are a few changes around mixins to support `mixin class` and disallow using normal `class` declarations as mixins while dealing with language versioning and backwards compatibility.

+Currently, a class may only be used as a mixin if it has a default constructor.
+This prevents the class from defining a `const` constructor or any factory constructors.
+We loosen this somewhat.
+Define a *trivial generative constructor* to be a generative constructor that:

+*   Is not a redirecting constructor,

+*   declares no parameters,

+*   has no initializer list (no `: ...` part),

+*   has no body (only `;`), and

+*   is not `external`. *An `external` constructor is considered to have an externally provided initializer list and/or body.*

+A trivial constructor may be named or unnamed, and `const` or non-`const`.
+A *non-trivial generative constructor* is a generative constructor which is not a trivial generative constructor.

+It's a compile-time error if:

+*   A `mixin class` declaration has a superclass other than `Object`. *The declaration is limited to an `extends Object` clause or no `extends` clause, and no `with` clauses.
+The class grammar prohibits `on` clauses.*

+*   A `mixin class` declaration declares any non-trivial generative constructor.
+    *It may declare no constructors, in which case it gets a default constructor, or it can declare factory constructors and/or trivial generative constructors.*

+These rules ensure that when you mark a `class` with `mixin` that it *can* be used as one.

+A class not marked `mixin` can still be used as a mixins when the class's declaration is in a pre-feature library.
+Post-feature libraries can also mix in their own classes that aren't marked `mixin` as long as the class supports it.
+Specifically:

+It's a compile-time error to for a declaration in library `L` to mix in a non-`mixin` class declaration `D` from library `K` if any of:

+*   The superclass of `D` is not `Object`,

+*   `K` is a pre-feature library, and `D` declares any constructors, or

+    *For pre-feature libraries, we can't tell if the intent of `class` was "just a class" or "both a class and a mixin".
+For compatibility, we assume the latter, even if the class is being used as a mixin in a post-feature library and where it does happen to be possible to distinguish those two intents.*

+*   `K` is a post-feature library, and any of:

+    *   `K` is not the same library as `L`,

+    *   `D` is a mixin-application class declaration (has the form `class D = ...;`), or

+    *   `D` declares any non-trivial generative constructors.

+    *When a class is in a library where it possible to distinguish between whether the class is intended to use it as a mixin or not, the author is obligated to document the intent, and that intent applies to all other libraries regardless of their version.*

 ### `@reopen` lint